RajendraKumarOram/Exploratory-Data-Analysis/README.md

 # Exploratory-Data-Analysis
-Executing different EDA and understanding relations of variables on different dataset from various industries.
+Executing EDA and understanding relations of variables.
+Tools, Technologies, Librabry used are Panda, Numpy, Matplotlib, Seaborn,